Unemployed · Laid Off · Job Transition

 The days blur.
 You check your email too many times.
 You have a good week then a week where getting dressed feels like an achievement.
 Someone asks how the search is going and you say fine.

-That's what this journal is for.
+That's what this workbook is for.

 What it helps with